 Identification is necessary to use the network browser.
-Enter a workgroup as instructed by your network administrator or try using your domain name.
+Enter a workgroup as instructed by your network administrator or try using the name of your domain.
+All servers may not be visible to you if you do not enter a workgroup that has a primary controller.

 If you want to log into a server, you must check "Log on..." and enter your domain name.
 Windows 95/98/ME/2000 all use Windows NT domain.
+The primary server in the domain will perform routing and login functions for your computer.